pluralsight/guides/published/front-end-javascript/introduction-to-angular-test-driven-development/article.md

 ** Jasmine ** is an unit testing framework for JavaScript.
 It is the most popular framework for testing JavaScript applications, mostly because it is quite simple to start with and flexible enough to cover a wide range of scenarios.

 ** Angular Mocks ** is an Angular module that is used to mock compontents that already exist in the application.
 Its role is to inject various components of your Angular application (controllers, services, factories, directives, filters) and make them available for unit tests.
-It can be said that Angular Mocks is the middleman between the Angular components in your applicaiton and the unit testing environment.
+It can be said that Angular Mocks is the middleman between the Angular components in your application and the unit testing environment.

 ### Setting up the testing environment